microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/channel-list-allmembers.md

 ---
 title: "List all members"
-Description: "List all members in a team channel."
+description: "List all members in a team channel."
 author: "sumitgupta"
 ms.localizationpriority: high
 ms.subservice: "teams"